Quickstart — TestNG

 Then open index.html in a browser, or use the Kensa CLI to serve them:

-kensa --dir build/kensa
+kensa --dir build/kensa-output

 TestNG-specific notes